ldragoon/fin-example-repository/docs/pages/examples/ex1-pets.md

 ## Make a new Collection

 Let&rsquo;s start with the collection description.
-That&rsquo;s stored in the \`index.ttl\` file.
-This file describes the collection. \`index.ttl\` is a pretty easy file to understand, you&rsquo;ll see a name, and description and some keywords.
+That&rsquo;s stored in the \`ex1-pets.ttl\` file in the ex1-pets root directory.
+This file describes the collection. \`ex1-pets.ttl\` is a pretty easy file to understand, you&rsquo;ll see a name, and description and some keywords.
 If you&rsquo;re savy with your linked data, you will see that by default we like to use schema.org for our descriptions.
 This is not a requirement for the server, but